visit-dav/visit/src/doc/python_scripting/functions.rst

   SuspendGUIUpdates() -> integer

 return type : CLI_return_t
-    The SuspendGUIUpdates function returns 1 on success and 0 on failure.
+    The SuspendGUIUpdates function returns whatever the preceding state was.
+    If the preceding state was that GUI updates were suspended, it returns a 1.
+    Otherwise, it returns a 0.

 **Description:**